-Lonnie David Franklin Jr., wasn't just your average serial killer.
-Known as the Grim Sleeper, Franklin preyed on women living in Los Angeles.
+Lonnie David Franklin Jr., known as the Grim Sleeper, preyed on women living in Los Angeles.
 But what made him truly unique was his 14-year break from killing, which is how he gained his nickname.

-Franklin killed at least 10 women and one man in Los Angeles between the years of 1985 and 2007, but he is suspected of many more.
+Franklin killed at least nine women and one teenage girl in Los Angeles between the years of 1985 and 2007, but he is suspected of many more.
 If it wasn't for the work of one intrepid journalist determined to crack the case, he might've never been caught.
 He was a smart, calculated killer who preyed on the weak and kept an extremely low profile.
-The terrifying details of his horrific crimes are sure to send a shiver down your spine, and make Franklin one of the most prolific killers of modern history.
+The terrifying details of his horrific crimes are sure to send a shiver down your spine and make Franklin one of the most prolific killers of modern history.

 He Shot His Victims At Close Range

 Police found the gun used to commit the Grim Sleeper murders in Franklin's top dresser drawer.
-The gun was a key piece of evidence - police were able to match all of Franklin's 11 victims to him by either DNA or ballistics.
-The .25 caliber semiautomatic handgun was linked to all of his proved murdered, and Franklin kept it loaded with other bullets nearby.
-All of his victims were shot from close range.
+The gun was a key piece of evidence - police were able to match all of Franklin's 10 victims to him by either DNA or ballistics.
+The .25 caliber semiautomatic handgun was linked to all of his proven murders.

-His only surviving victim - Enietra "Margette" Washington - told police she he shot her in the head while sitting in his car.
+His only surviving victim - Enietra "Margette" Washington - told police he shot her in the chest while sitting in his car.
 Believing she was dead, he dumped her body in an alleyway and she ran for help.
-Police suspect his other victims were killed in a similar manner.

 He Left His Victim's Bodies In Alleyways And Dumpsters